 Residence halls are CLOSED for Thanksgiving, Christmas, and Spring breaks.
-The residence halls close at 6:00 p.m. on the last day of classes before a vacation break and reopen at noon the day before classes resume.
+The residence halls close at 12:00 p.m. on the day following the last classes end before a vacation break and reopen at noon the day before classes resume.
 At the end of each semester, all students are expected to leave the residence halls within 24 hours of their last examination, but no later than 12:00 noon on the day following the last day final exams are given.